raspberrychris/paddleboardmaster/content/post/dwzdd-inflatable-paddleboard.md

 widgets = []

 +++
-In this post I will be taking a look at the [**Dwzdd Inflatable Paddle Board **](#)and giving my honest review of how I think it performs in terms of its features and against other paddleboards.
+In this post I will be taking a look at the [**Dwzdd Inflatable Paddle Board**](https://www.amazon.com/Inflatable-Paddleboard-Accessories-Adjustable-Backpack/dp/B09MVLJ8KJ?th=1&linkCode=ll1&tag=paddleboardmaster-20&linkId=700d31734847731d57bb35946bd99e8d&language=en_US&ref_=as_li_ss_tl) and giving my honest review of how I think it performs in terms of its features and against other paddleboards in the market.

 ![Dwzdd-SUP](/uploads/d22349e7-edf3-41f6-ac94-338cc0f9bac5.jpeg "Dwzdd-SUP")

-**By the way…** [**Dwzdd**](#) is not a typo, I haven’t just mashed the keyboard by mistake, this is the actual brand name.
+**By the way…** [**Dwzdd**](/categories/dwzdd/) is not a typo, I haven’t just mashed the keyboard by mistake, this is the actual brand name.

-[**Dwzdd**](#) are a relatively new brand to the paddleboard scene, which is why you may not heard of them yet, but their boards are quickly gaining traction and have a number of positive reviews from customers who have bought their paddleboards.
+[**Dwzdd**](/categories/dwzdd/) are a relatively new brand to the paddleboard scene, which is why you may not heard of them yet, but their boards are quickly gaining traction and have a number of positive reviews from customers who have bought their paddleboards.

 At a first look their SUPs offer great value, high quality materials and are suitable for a wide range of people and activities.